Disaster resilience

 Faculty Member |

-Resham Patel is an assistant teaching professor in the Department of Environmental and Occupational Health Sciences at the University of Washington, with 15 years of local and national experience as a public health professional.
+Resham Patel is an assistant teaching professor at the University of Washington, with 15 years of local and national experience as a public health professional.
+She serves as the Director of Practitioner Engagement for the UW Center for Disaster Resilient Communities (CDRC).

 Faculty Member |